Bifold vs. Sliding Doors: The Ultimate Decision Guide

 6. Frequently Asked Questions

-Technically, Sliding Doors often have a slight edge.
+Technically, Sliding Doors often have a slight thermal edge.
 This is because they have fewer frame joints and a higher ratio of glass-to-frame.
-Glass (especially high-spec Low-E units) is an incredible insulator.
-However, modern Bifolds with thermal breaks easily meet Part L building regulations.
+High-spec Low-E glass is an incredible insulator.
+However, all modern aluminium Bifolds feature advanced polyamide thermal breaks and easily meet or exceed strict Part L UK building regulations.

-Yes, on both systems, but with a warning.
-A truly “flush” threshold has no weather rating (it will leak in driving rain).
-We always recommend a Weathered Threshold which has a small upstand (approx 15-20mm) to seal against the wind.
+Yes, on both systems, but with a strong warning.
+A truly “flush” track (sunk completely level into the floor) has no formal weather rating and will likely leak water internally during driving rain.
+We always recommend a Weathered Threshold, which has a small physical upstand (approx 15-20mm) to properly seal the door against the harsh British wind and rain.

-This is where Sliders win.
-A single sliding sash can be up to 2.5m or 3m wide.
-A bifold sash is generally limited to 1.2m wide.
-If you have a 6-metre opening, you would need 5 or 6 bifold panels (lots of frame), but only 2 or 3 sliding panels (lots of glass).
+This is where Sliders completely win.
+A single sliding aluminium sash can be engineered up to 2.5m or even 3m wide.
+Bifold door systems are very common for openings up to 5m, with individual panels split up to 1.2m wide in some cases.
+If you have a large opening, you will need more bifold panels (resulting in lots of frame), compared to just 2 or 3 sliding panels (resulting in massive, uninterrupted glass).

 Mark Pearce